 Give it a try, what do you have to lose?

 Your greatest life is going to be found in doing what your heart pulls you towards, what it calls you to do.
 I believe your best work, your grand ideas, and your best life will flourish when you are doing exactly what you want to do.
 When you are on the path towards becoming exactly who you want to become.
-So please my friend, don’t ignore what YOU desire, and please don’t die before you’re dead.
+So please my friend, pretty please, don’t ignore what YOU desire.
+But most importantly, please don’t die before you’re death.